Spring Garden Revival

 Contact Plymouth's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Plymouth.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with plastic bags strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-For bulk soil or sod, residents must use the Transfer Station, which requires a valid permit or sticker and may charge fees for large loads.
+Seasonal yard waste collection runs from April to November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Bulk soil and sod must be brought to the Transfer Station during posted hours, with resident permits and applicable fees.
 Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
 Infill materials (crumb rubber, sand, organic infill) require special handling.
 Coordinate with the Board of Health for material safety assessments.
-Disposal in streets, storm drains, or regular trash is prohibited and constitutes an MS4 violation.
-Plymouth Department of Public Works

 169 Camelot Drive, Plymouth, MA 02360